strongloop/strongloop.com2/_posts/2019-08-07-july-milestone.md

 - The original CLI version is now stored in the ` .yo.rc.json` file.
 This allows users to check the version of CLI when upgrading their dependencies.
 See [PR #3338](https://github.com/strongloop/loopback-next/pull/3338) for details.

-- We refactored the way how the property generator is invoked in the model generator.
-Now when generating a new model, the loop prompts for adding properties is more robust.
+- We refactored the way that the property generator is invoked in the model generator.
+Now when generating a new model, the loop prompts for adding properties are more robust.
 See [PR #412](https://github.com/strongloop/generator-loopback/pull/412) for more information.

 - For the CLI `lb4 app` can now handle a hyphened path and will generate default names properly.
 See [PR #2092](https://github.com/strongloop/loopback-next/issues/2092) for more details.